kragen/dercuano/intro.md

 Many of the dates are only approximate.

-### Dercuano is not a scholarly publication ###
+### Dercuano is scholarly work in progress, but not a completed scholarly publication ###

-One of the distinguishing features of scholarly publications, as currently understood, is that it is consciously situated with regard to the existing state of knowledge: it is aware of the state of the art;
+One of the distinguishing features of scholarly publications, as currently understood, is that they are consciously situated with regard to the existing state of knowledge: they are aware of the state of the art;
-builds on its successes (rather than falling victim to known pitfalls); it explicitly describes how it relates to that existing knowledge, declaring which pieces of its foundation are sourced from existing work and what its novel contributions are; and it gives credit to existing scholarly work.
+build on its successes (rather than falling victim to known pitfalls); they explicitly describe how they relate to that existing knowledge, declaring which pieces of its foundation are sourced from existing work and what its novel contributions are; and they give credit to existing scholarly work.

 By and large, I appreciate these values, and I would like to do work